Patiopatio/spectrm-coding-challenge/README.md

 [Live Demo](https://spectrm-coding-challenge-l1n2gxolh.vercel.app/)

 This coding challenge is a small Nuxt.js single page application showing chart widgets representing various JSON data with an option to clone the chart of one's choice.
+Focus of this task is to recreate the design in form of a image as close as possible.
+This app is built with tailwindcss and mobile first in mind (Feel free to play around).

 ## Run locally